 25. Dance Party

-If you have a karaoke machine (like I am keeping my fingers crossed for on my birthday this month!), bring out that bad boy and dance party it up!
+If you have a karaoke machine (this is the one I have), bring out that bad boy and dance party it up!
 Such a super fun way to burn off energy, have fun, and celebrate your homeschool!

 BONUS: Your younger kids will have fun with this free first day of homeschool printables.
 Great way to get your kids talking about the upcoming homeschool year and create a special keepsake 🙂